 Don’t just write your statement in a document where all information is fully loaded.
 Divide them into clauses instead.
 That way, your statement becomes more readable and less confusing.
 You could insert every detail related to compensation limitations in one category and another clause for copyright disclaimer.
 How the details will be grouped and arranged will be up to you.

 Step 4: Make an Easy-to-Follow Statement

-Just like any standard letter or form, ensure that the whole document is easy to follow.
+Just like any standard detailed letter or form, ensure that the whole document is easy to follow.
 That means the words can be understood by average people, the format is improving the presentation, or that there are clear instructions in the statement.
 For sure, lesser questions will be asked when you just keep the statement simple and brief.
 And when you are done, launch your disclaimer statement and have it fact-checked.

 Why is a disclaimer statement important?

 A disclaimer statement is vital for safety purposes.
 Who knows?
 You might come across liabilities, grievance forms, and other issues that might not be solved if no clear disclaimer was ever published in your company.
 Thus, consider the statement as your legal protection.

 What are some examples of a disclaimer statement?